csongorb/growingstuff/process/dialogue.md

 Should we focus on the exhibition/ exploration of one of your already finished (whatever that means) games?
 Which one (well known, last, well preserved/ documented?)?
 Do you maybe have something that is not already on [GitHub](https://github.com/pippinbarr?tab=repositories)?
-Or do we want to showcase one of your ongoing research/development processes?
+Or do we want to showcase one of your ongoing research/ development processes?
 Are you currently working on something that could be included here?
 Will you still be working on it during [A MAZE. / Berlin 2025](https://2025.amaze-berlin.de/)?
 Show how you work, think, search directly in the exhibition, live.
 Or any other ideas?

 Looking forward to all this!